gmc-code/PC-Python/docs/python_files/text_files.rst

 -----------------------------

 | Use ``w`` as the mode to write to a file.
-| The code below writes "Test" to a the file called "new_file.txt".
+| The code below writes "Test" to the file called "new_file.txt".
 | If the file exists, it overwrites it.
 | If the file doesn't exist, it creates it.